 In September 1984, the first group of Robert Bosch Foundation Fellows arrived in Germany for a professional development program.
-Every year since then, fifteen—as of 1998, twenty—highly accomplished young Americans, some of them accompanied by their spouses and families, have been afforded this unique opportunity to become personally acquainted with Germany’s political, economic and social situation.
+Every year since, a group of highly accomplished Americans, some of them accompanied by their spouses and families, have been afforded this unique opportunity to become personally acquainted with Germany’s political, economic and social situation.

 Bosch Fellows have gained an insider’s perspective on the German working world, made a wide variety of contacts with key figures, and achieved a better understanding of the German and European views of global problems and conflicting interests.
 Seminars within Germany and throughout Europe have provided an introduction to the complexities of the European Union.

 Through this fellowship program, the Robert Bosch Stiftung aims to contribute to the long-term stabilization and growth of German-American relations.
-The Americans selected to participate in this program are likely to become leaders in their professional fields, and it is hoped that the experience will foster personal commitment to the common goal of greater transatlantic understanding.
+The Americans selected to participate in this program foster a personal commitment to a common goal of greater transatlantic understanding.

 About Robert Bosch Stiftung